 Principal Investigator

 Dr. Varodayan completed her B.A. in Biology/Biochemistry and her M.Sc. in Chemistry as a Vagelos Scholar at the University of Pennsylvania in 2007.
 She earned her Ph.D. in Neuroscience in 2013 from Columbia University where she investigated how alcohol harnesses canonical stress-induced transcriptional mechanisms to shape cortical synaptic activity under the mentorship of Dr. Neil Harrison.
 Dr. Varodayan then completed a postdoctoral fellowship in the laboratories of Dr. Marisa Roberto and Dr. Amanda Roberts at The Scripps Research Institute where she developed interests in how pro- and anti-stress systems regulate amygdala activity, and their contribution to the development of alcohol use disorder.
 Dr. Varodayan is an Assistant Professor in the Department of Psychology and the Developmental Exposure Alcohol Research Center (DEARC) at Binghamton University.
-She is the first SUNY Chancellor’s Early-Career Scholar and is a SUNY PRODiG faculty member.
+She is the first SUNY Chancellor’s Early-Career Scholar and was a SUNY PRODiG faculty member.
 Dr. Varodayan's research focuses on how neuropeptides, neuromodulators, and neuroimmune mediators influence cortical circuits and synapses to promote the cognitive deficits associated with anxiety, stress and alcohol use disorder.

 Email: fvaroday@binghamton.edu